eeverman/andhow/README.md

 	various sources.
 You can determine the order of the loaders - in this example, properties found in System.properties take precedence over values found in the JNDI context, and so on.
 Several other loaders are available, including command line.
-2. Add `PropertyGroup`s to the list that AndHow will manage.
+2. Configuration properties are explicitly declared in groups to keep related properties together, then groups are added to the AndHow instance.
 3.	`Property` values can be accessed directly from the Property itself - there is no _magic name string_ to fetch properties from a HashMap.
 	Return values of `getValue()` are _**strongly typed**_.
+4. Properties are declared just like Java constants - In fact, they _are_ Java constants.
+AndHow takes advantage of the fact that fields declared in interfaces are implicitly `public static final` and the `PropertyGroup` interface is the base for all sets of `Properties`.
+	PropertyGroups are self-describing just by the name you choose for them, but you can also include descriptive annotations.
-4. Properties are defined as `public static final` constants in interfaces that create logical sets called `PropertyGroups`.
-Properties describe themselves in their builders, including the value type (String, Integer, etc), required vs. optional, validation rules and description.
-(Members defined in interfaces are `public static final` by default)
+	Properties describe themselves in their builders,
+	including the value type (String, Integer, etc), required vs. optional, validation rules and description.

 Of course, this example fails because there is no _andhow.properties_ file.
-This is a good thing - you would not want a misconfigured application to appear to start.
+This is a good thing - you would not want a miss-configured application to appear to start.
 Even better, it doesn't just fail, it prints a sample configuration for each of the loaders in use.
 For the PropFileLoader it would print this: